Andrew Johnson National Cemetery: History

 Amidst some kind of dispute with his neighbors in 1847, Johnson wrote, "If I should happen to die among the damn spirits that infest Greeneville, my last request before death would be for some friend I would bequeath the last dollar to some Negro to pay—to take my dirty stinking carcass after death out on some mountain peak, and there leave it to be devoured by the vultures and wolves or make a fire sufficiently large to consume the smallest particle that it might pass off and smoke and ride upon the wind in triumph over the God-forsaken and hell-deserving, money-loving, hypocritical, backbiting, Sunday-praying scoundrels of the town of Greeneville."
 It seems that Johnson more or less kept this vow.
 Andrew Johnson acquired twenty-three acres outside Greeneville on "Signal Hill" in 1852.
-According to Robert W. Winston's Plebian and Patriot (1928), "Though little given to sentiment, he pointed out this spot to a friend, saying that there he wished to rest and to take his final sleep.
+According to Robert W. Winston's Plebeian and Patriot (1928), "Though little given to sentiment, he pointed out this spot to a friend, saying that there he wished to rest and to take his final sleep.
 Searching out the owner, he acquired this property, and took a deed to the same."

 It became known as Signal Hill due to being an excellent place for soldiers to signal to friendly forces.
 When Johnson died, he was buried on the property on August 3, 1875.
 The funeral was performed by Freemasons.
 On June 5, 1878, a 28 ft tall marble statue was placed by Johnson's grave.
 The monument was considered so dominant that the place came to be known as Monument Hill.